 In baseball, the run lines don’t vary, but the price that comes along with the line does change.
 Runs come at a premium in baseball, and every half or full run will cause a larger change in odds than in basketball and football.
 Here are some of the alternate run lines for our Nats-Phillies game above:

 The Phillies are the favorite in this game, but if you’re a Nationals fan and think they’re going to win the game, the choice is there to flip around the run line.
-Rather than +1.5 (-154), you can sell a few runs and make the Nats -1.5 (+220).
+Rather than +1.5 (-154), you can sell a few runs and make the Nats run line -1.5 (+220).
 They would need to win by two or more runs, but your price is significantly boosted for making the line worse for the side you’re taking.

 Selling points means turning underdogs into favorites and current favorites into larger favorites, and these are the ways to increase the potential payout.
 Playing things safe and buying points can also be profitable, the odds that come with it will just be less appetizing.

 Puck lines in hockey are very similar to run lines in MLB.
 Standard puck lines are always -1.5 for the favorite and +1.5 for the underdog, with the odds to go with those lines varying wildly.
 Below is an example of NHL alternate puck lines from FoxBet betting app in Maryland:

 The middle of the three puck lines above is the one set by oddsmakers, with Boston +1.5 (-250) and Washington -1.5 (+200).
 The other two are alternate versions with lines accompanying lines that are quite different based on which direction you go.

 Just like baseball, goals are hard to come by in hockey, and each alternate line away from the original puck line results in a huge odds shift.
 Buying goals will result in risking more in favor of a more beneficial puck line.
 Selling goals involves making the puck line tougher to win but gaining a huge boost to your potential payout.